genesisneo/project-hermes/README.md

 $ gulp --gulpfile ./utilities/deploy.js --creative creatives/creativeName/XX/_123/preview.html
 ```

 This command will split your `preview.html`.
 Separate subscription flow to `default.html` and creative to `index.html`.
+After you do this, please read `Before pushing` below.

 ### Preview